Pain Relief in Labour

 Massage

 Touch has the power to soothe pain.
-Some women like a light, stroking massage; while others like a firm, circular massage particularly if they are tense or are having back pain.
+Some women like a light, stroking massage; while others like firm, circular massage particularly if they are tense or are having back pain.
 Massage oils can be used and we recommend you talk about and practise the different types of massage with your birth partner before labour.

 Breathing Techniques